nucypher/nucypher/docs/source/application_development/porter.rst

          $ export NUCYPHER_NETWORK=<NETWORK NAME>

-   * *(Optional)* TLS directory variable containing the TLS key and the certificate to run Porter over HTTPS.
+   * *(Optional)* TLS directory containing the TLS key and certificate to run Porter over HTTPS.
      The directory is expected to contain two files:

      * ``key.pem`` - the TLS key
      * ``cert.pem`` - the TLS certificate